 Fallen Earth averts this handily, as even the most basic shotgun's effective range goes out to 30 meters - right in the middle of the range mentioned above - and lacks the ridiculous spread common to video game shotguns.
 They do respectable amounts of damage, but fire and reload slowly enough that if you're expecting to fight at those ranges too often, you'd do better with dual pistols or an assault rifle instead.

-Averted in Far Cry 2, surprisingly.
-While guns in that game deal far less damage than they do in real life (with a three-round burst from a 7.62x51mm battle rifle not even having a good chance of making a kill), the shotguns can still deal relatively decent damage up to 30 or 40 meters.
+While guns in Far Cry 2 deal far less damage than they do in real life (with a three-round burst from a 7.62x51mm battle rifle not even having a good chance of making a kill), the shotguns can still deal relatively decent damage up to 30 or 40 meters.
 It's perfectly viable while driving a boat under a bridge checkpoint to shoot up at the bridge with a shotgun and potentially make a kill.

 Averted in Killing Floor.
 The double barrel may spread like crazy at long range, but individual pellets are still capable of taking off specimen heads and killing them.
 The other shotguns all keep a fairly tight pattern.
 While better at close range, they're still halfway decent at reasonably long ranges.
 In an inversion, the AA-12 is actually better at mid- to long-range than close up, since its fast rate of fire is balanced by firing fewer pellets per shell than the others.